 Discharges reportable to the department under the immediate reporting requirements of other regulations are exempted from this requirement.

 H. Reports of unusual or extraordinary discharges.
 If any unusual or extraordinary discharge including a bypass or upset should occur from a treatment works and the discharge enters or could be expected to enter state waters, the permittee shall promptly notify, in no case later than 24 hours, the department by telephone after the discovery of the discharge.
 This notification shall provide all available details of the incident, including any adverse effects on aquatic life and the known number of fish killed.
-The permittee shall reduce the report to writing and shall submit it to the department within five days of discovery of the discharge in accordance with Part III I 2.
-Unusual and extraordinary discharges include but are not limited to any discharge resulting from:
+The permittee shall reduce the report to writing and shall submit it to the department within five days of discovery of the discharge in accordance with Part III I 1 b.
+Unusual and extraordinary discharges include any discharge resulting from:

 1. Unusual spillage of materials resulting directly or indirectly from processing operations;